silviatti/topic-model-diversity/README.md

 Out[1]: 0.8225350005800525
 ```

+## Credits:
+For the implementation of inversed ranked-biased overlap, I included the [https://github.com/dlukes/rbo](rbo) package, all the rights reserved to the author of that package.

 ## References:
 <h5 id="puw">Adji Bousso Dieng, Francisco J. R. Ruiz, and David M.Blei.
 2020.
 Topic modeling in embedding spaces.Trans.
 Assoc.
 Comput.
 Linguistics, 8:439–453. </h5>